YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

             ( { model | username = "", password = "", protectedQuote = "", token = "", errorMsg = "" }, removeStorage model )
 ```

 We need to define the type annotation for our `setStorage` and `removeStorage` ports.
-They'll take a model and return a command message.
-We normally write `Cmd Msg` but the lowercase `msg` is significant because this is an [effect manager](http://guide.elm-lang.org/effect_managers) and needs a specific type.
-The docs are still in progress at the time of writing, but just keep in mind that using `Cmd Msg` here will result in a compiler error (this may change in a future Elm release).
-We're not going to use the model in `removeStorage` but again, we receive a compiler error if we don't pass it as an argument.
+They'll take a model and return a command.
+The lowercase `msg` is significant because this is an [effect manager](http://guide.elm-lang.org/effect_managers) and its type is actually `Cmd a`.
+It does not send messages back to the program.
+Keep in mind that using `Cmd Msg` here will result in a compiler error.

 Finally, we're going to replace some of our `update` returns with the `setStorageHelper` and use the `removeStorage` command for logging out.
 This helper will return the tuple that our `update` function expects from all branches so we won't have to worry about type mismatches.